 4. Monitor calls and share best practices

-With the right call center software, your contact center use the call recording feature.
-This is useful especially for new agents.
+With the right call center software, your contact center uses the call recording feature.
+This is useful, especially for new agents.
 In addition, you can hold group sessions to allow everyone to listen to examples of good and bad practices.
 This will reinforce good behavior and push others to improve their performance.
 And don’t forget to keep your files organized!

 5. Empower your agents with the best technology

 Even the most motivated agents are less productive if they use complicated IT systems and processes.
 Some call centers use various databases, including sales software, CRM, or helpdesk tools.
 This slows down your agents because they have to open many tabs to find essential information.

 User-friendly cloud-based call center software can be integrated with all your IT solutions, so you can eliminate frustration and make information more accessible.

 How do you know whether your agents are productive without metrics?
 Make sure your goals are clear and that all agents know why and how that metric is measured.
 For example, you can measure customer satisfaction, new sales, first call resolution rate, occupancy rate, etc.